South Korean doctors flee paediatrics as low birth rate bites

 'I'M WORRIED'

-By comparison, it costs about AUS$335 for initial standard consultation with an Australian paediatrician, while observation at Nationwide Children's Hospital in the U.S. costs US$208 per hour, according to its website.
+By comparison, it costs about A$335 (S$302) for initial standard consultation with an Australian paediatrician, while observation at Nationwide Children's Hospital in the US costs US$208 per hour, according to its website.

 The health ministry said measures had been introduced this year on fees and insurance compensation to supplement "limitations".
 It said it had proposed more state-backed centres and requirements for major hospitals to maintain emergency paediatric treatment.